 Level 3 lawyers are those who are famous for either their ability, position, or clientele.
 High-powered attorneys of the rich and famous, Supreme Court justices, and others of their ilk fill this niche.
 A level 3 lawyer can also be a non-practicing lawyer of the retired sort who has decades of experience to draw upon, and knows where all the bodies are buried in their bailiwick (in a manner of speaking).

 Mentor: a mentor is a contact who aids the character in the mastery of some subject or another, whether mundane, fantastic, or even spiritual.
 They may feel partially responsible for the character and their advancement, or they might just be earning a paycheck.
 Either way, mentors possess immediately practical knowledge the character lacks, and are usually willing to share it - although not necessarily in a free manner.

 Mentors of the level 1 variety often include instructors of 'mundane' skills, individuals who excel at education and readily pass their knowledge on to others.
 This may involve something as academic as physics or as physical as martial arts.
 This brand of mentor isn't just teaching from nine to five, however.
 They actually enjoy what they do and sharing everything they know with their students.

 Level 2 mentors include garden variety teachers of the fantastic.
-These are the people that itinerant students seek out in order to learn the secrets of high technology, psionics, sorcery, or even immortality itself.
+These are the people that itinerant students seek out to learn the secrets of high technology, psionics, sorcery, or even immortality itself.
 Such mentors are not necessarily the most knowledgeable in their field, but are willing to teach others some or all of what they know... though sometimes this information comes at a great cost to the character.